fbpx

 Kristen Thom

-Kristen Thom is the Director of Product Management at White Cup.
+Kristen Thom is the SVP of Customer Experience at White Cup.
 She joined White Cup, formerly Compass Sales Solutions, in 2013.
-With a customer-first commitment, Kristen has held roles across implementation, support, development, and customer success.
+With a customer-first commitment, Kristen has held roles across implementation, support, development, product management, and customer success.
 She has almost 10 years of experience in the office technology space and almost 5 years of experience in the distribution industry.
 Kristen lives in Boise, Idaho, with her husband, two dogs, and extended family.

 More Articles by this Author